 And you can relate, right?

 Letting anybody know about your weaknesses, and other details you hold inside of you can be very difficult, let alone a stranger.
 And in the case of physical therapy perhaps they need to undress…

 All you’re trying to do is help somebody with a technique you know works, and all the potential client is doing is searching for somebody trustworthy to help them.

 But there is still a gap between you both coming together, and that usually comes from them not having enough of a reason to trust you.

-Celebrity endorsements have helped many therapies become more mainstream, but people still don’t want to spend their money on something that ‘might work’, which is exactly why testimonials are so very important.
-Testimonials are the social proof that gets clients believing and trusting you, and using your services.
+Celebrity and expert endorsements have helped many therapies become more mainstream, but people still don’t want to spend their money on a practitioner who may or may not be the best in the area, which is exactly why reviews are so very important.